joemmooney/search-text-for-words/README.md

  You can run the automated tests for the program by running 'pytest' in the terminal.
  You can view more verbose details on the test by adding the '-v' or '-vv' flag to the pytest command.
- You can run tests in parallel batches of size i by adding the '-n i' argument to the pytest command.
+ You can run tests in parallel batches of size INT by adding the '-n INT' argument to the pytest command.

  This program is made in python version 3.9.